 All digital products are made up of little digital blocks, so if you can break all your problems down into these little chunks, things don’t seem so impossible anymore.

 4. Learn this mantra: patience and time

 Don’t be worried if you see others speeding off ahead, or other professionals making it look easy.
-Everyone learns at different paces - in our experience, we’ve definitely seen people who take to code more naturally than others.
-However, the key, in the beginning, is getting into the right habits, and embracing your problem-solving ability.
+Everyone learns at a different pace.
+The key in the beginning, is to get into the right habits and embrace your problem-solving ability.
 There’s no point learning fast if that means you develop some shocking habits along the way.

 5. Make sure you learn from someone

 Always make sure you’re learning from someone.
 There are a lot of resources out there now that allow you to learn from the comfort of your home.
-But it’s always important to have someone close by who you can ask questions and to keep you sane.
+But it’s always important to have someone close by to answer your questions and keep you sane.
 You’ll find your motivation will be a lot higher, and your development rate a lot faster if you buddy up with a mentor who can keep your development on track.
-That’s why at The Institute of Code, we maintain a 4:1 mentor ratio!
+That’s why at The Institute of Code we maintain a 4:1 mentor ratio!

-The key thing we want you to take away from this article is this: coding is not meant to be easy, but nor is learning anything else worth learning!
-You’ll get frustrated, feel lost, and get confused.
+Coding is not meant to be easy but nor is learning anything else worth learning!
+You’ll get frustrated, feel lost and get confused.
 But that’s all part of the process.